Matt Danner: Early life

 Danner's initial memory of comedy and cartoon characters was of Kermit the Frog, who he thought was his friend and was talking directly to him.

 Career

 Danner began his animation career while still in high school.

 In 2004, Danner was nominated for an Annie Award for his character design work on Xiaolin Showdown, the animated series that aired on Kids' WB.

+Danner would create animated pilots for Cartoon Network, such as Bumble Braynes and Le Door, the latter for The Cartoonstitute.

 In 2018, Danner served as the supervising director on the CG-animated Muppet Babies series, in addition to writing episodes.
 Danner also supplied the voice of Kermit, Rowlf, Mr. Waldorf, Beaker and Chef.

-In 2019 Danner directed the animated Disney+ series Legend of the Three Caballeros.
+He also directed the animated Disney+ series Legend of the Three Caballeros.

 In 2020, Danner won an Emmy Award for Outstanding Performer in a Preschool Animated Program for playing Kermit, Rowlf, Mr. Waldorf, Beaker and Chef on Muppet Babies.

 In 2022, Danner directed the animated film Night at the Museum: Kahmunrah Rises Again.

+In 2025, Danner directed the animated film Diary of a Wimpy Kid: The Last Straw.